broadinstitute/terraform-shared/terraform-modules/docker-instance/README.md

-This module creates a cluster of identical GCE instances with the following options:
+This module creates a cluster of identical GCE instances for deploying a containerized service
-  - attached persistent disk that is intended to be used for docker storage
-  - at least one additional persistent disk to be used as data volume(s)

 The following are the module defaults:

-instance_name: docker-data-node
+instance_name: docker-node
 instance_region: us-central1
 instance_zone: us-central1-a
 instance_num_hosts: 1